Jeff Berkowitz: So, the cop gets out of his car, shoots sixteen times in six seconds a 16 year old black teen who is ...walking away from the cop...

 ---Comcast Cable Ch.
 19 in Buffalo Grove, Elk Grove Village, Hoffman Estates, parts of Inverness, Lincolnwood, Morton Grove, Niles, Northfield, Palatine, Rolling Meadows and Wilmette and on

 ---Comcast Cable Ch.
 35 in Arlington Heights, Bartlett, Glenview, Golf, Des Plaines, Hanover Park, Mt.
 Prospect, Northbrook, Park Ridge, Prospect Heights, Schaumburg, Skokie, Streamwood and Wheeling.

 --Twice every day at 8:30 am and 8:30 pm on Cable Ch.
-6 in Evanston, starting tomorrow night and continuing thru next Tuesday.
+6 in Evanston, starting this Wednesday and continuing thru next Tuesday.